 To help clarify if a rental property is an investment you want to make, ask yourself three questions:

-Do I have the time to vet tenants and actively manage the property year-round?
+- Do I have the time to vet tenants and actively market the property year-round?

 If you would enjoy playing all these roles, you could be a great property manager, and this could be a revenue stream that contributes meaningfully to your financial strategy.
 Conversely, if the time, expertise and diligence required exceeds your bandwidth or skillset, and you decide you just really want to own a beach house, that’s perfectly fine too.
 The important thing is to know what you’re signing up for, and what you want to get out of it.